 Other required auxiliary input data sets for the estimation of sea ice freeboard and sea ice thicknesses comprise the use the sea-ice concentration (SIC) data obtained from the C3S CDR for both hemispheres, in contrast to the SIC product from Ocean and Sea Ice Satellite Application Facility (OSISAF) used in SICCI Phase 2.
-For mean sea-surface (MSS) height product the previously used, provided by the Danish Technical University (DTU) in its 2015 version, has been updated to the 2018 version.
+For mean sea-surface (MSS) height the product provided by the Danish Technical University (DTU) in its 2015 version is used.